-Joining the 6th Conventa Crossover conference is Inese Lukaševska, founder and leader of agency “Luka” – specialized in corporate, cultural, and art sectors.
-Before you meet her at Conventa Crossover 2021, we wanted to hear her thoughts on the future of the meetings industry and see what surprises she has in store for us.
+Joining the 6th Conventa Crossover conference is Jens Oliver Mayer, Managing Director of Jack Morton Worldwide.
+Before you meet him at Conventa Crossover 2021, we wanted to hear his thoughts on the future of the meetings industry and see what surprises he has in store for us.

 Q: What is your forecast for the meetings industry in the coming year (2022) and beyond?

 It’s a really exciting time for brand experiences, especially meetings.
 There is going to be an explosive need for live events after almost two years without them, so we really expect the industry to not just bounce back to pre-covid levels, but to exceed it.
 As the pandemic has encouraged more use of technology, it’s also created a labor shortage and the competition to find the best talent is fierce, as a result we can expect to more thoughtful uses of technology and more automated processes at in-person events, as well as an increase in employee engagement and recognition events from companies looking to reward and retain their top talent.